dannash100/Kubernetes/README.md

 - containers within pods can communicate through localhost
 - communicate between separate pods and worker nodes with NAT-less network using the pods routable IP address
 - pods are lightweight so dispersing apps into multiple pods is preferable, each one should contain only tightly related processes.
-- for example "the main container in a pod could be a web server that serves files from a certain file directory, while an additional container (a sidecar container) periodically downloads content from an external source and stores it in the web server’s directory."
+- example structure of a pod with a main container and supporting containers "the main container in a pod could be a web server that serves files from a certain file directory, while an additional container (a sidecar container) periodically downloads content from an external source and stores it in the web server’s directory."

 ### scheduling